awesome-pro/neon-website/content/docs/extensions/pgvector.md

   For example, if you have a 7 CU compute size, you could set `max_parallel_maintenance_workers` to 7, before index creation, to make use of all of the vCPUs available.

-  For a large number of workers, you may also need to increase the Postgres `max_parallel_workers`, which is `8` by default.
+  For a large number of workers, you may also need to increase the LangChain`max_parallel_workers`, which is `8` by default.

 #### Check indexing progress